OctopusDeploy/blog/blog/2024-09/octopus-cloud-architecture/index.md

 ### Hidden shared parts

+If you found yourself thinking that there must be something connecting all these independent  parts then you are right.
 In the real world, nothing can be 100% isolated :).
-In the Octopus Cloud case, DNS plays the role of the connecting tissue.
+In Octopus Cloud's case, it's the DNS that plays the role of the connective tissue.

 ## Conclusion

-Cell-based architecture is the corner stone of the reliability and scalability of Octopus Cloud.

-Has this post left you with some unanswered questions?
-If so, please ask them in the comments section below.
+Cell-based architecture is the corner stone of the reliability and scalability of Octopus Cloud and this post tries to provide a high-level overview it.
+If this post left you with some unanswered questions, then please ask them in the comments section below.

 Happy deployments!